readysettech/readyset/noria/clustertest/README.md

 `AUTHORITY_ADDRESS`: The address of an authority accessible from the host.
 `AUTHORITY`: The authority type (consul or zookeeper).
 `BINARY_PATH`: The path to the directory that includes noria-server and noria-mysql.
-`MYSQL_HOST`: The address of a mysql instance accesible from the host.
+`MYSQL_HOST`: The address of a mysql instance accessible from the host.
 `MYSQL_ROOT_PASSWORD`: The root password of the mysql instance.